Ertytux/js-evaluate-pattern/README.md

 ### Input description

-The estrada is in a json file that stores a list of nodes and a list of links, see the data file.json as an example.
+The estrada is in a json file that stores a list of nodes and a list of links, see the data file data.json as an example.
 Each node has the following structure:

 ```javascript
 {